-(I received a complimentary copy of this book from the author/publisher.
-I am not required to write a positive review.
-My thoughts and opinions are my own.)
+(I receive complimentary books from publishers, publicists, and/or authors, including Netgalley.
+I am not required to write positive reviews.
+The opinions I have expressed are my own.)

 About the Author: